EliseChap/PDL_2018-2019_GR1/README.md

 The user can also choose the delimiter in the final CSV, the name of the CSV file and where the CSV file is registered.

+Every features is explained more in details in the file <a href="Install.md> Install.md </a>.

 **Future Features**

 The extractor doesn't manage to convert complex tables with the wikicode extraction method.
 In the future, the extractor will have to be able to convert every table in a CSV file with the wikicode extraction method, no matter how complex it is.